me701/hw-1-fall-2022-mjkarley/README.md

 ### Solution

 Something I have used in the past is GIMP.
 It's a free, open source alternative to photoshop, aka, a photo editor.
 I downloaded it a couple years ago to photoshop a few pictures, and it did the job.
 I wasn't very familiar with the software at the time, but apparently it's the most popular photo editor on Linux.
-I also just learned that GIMP stands for GNU Image Manipulation Program, which is crazy to me because I had no idea when i downloaded it with windows a couple years ago, before I knew anything about Linux.
+I also just learned that GIMP stands for GNU Image Manipulation Program, which is crazy to me because I had no idea when I downloaded it with windows a couple years ago, before I knew anything about Linux.

 ## Problem 3 -- Your CPU